patrickkunka/pointerify/README.md

 Dispatched from the dragster root element when the primary mouse button is depressed, or when a finger makes contact with the device glass.

-This event name can also be referenced via the `dragster.Constants.EVENT_POINTER_DOWN` constant.
+This event name can also be accessed via the `dragster.Constants.EVENT_POINTER_DOWN` constant.

 `dragsterpointerdrag`